PUBG PS4 Won't Have Vikendi Snow Map on Launch Day: PUBG Corp

 - Sanhok: the smallest map (4×4 km) based in the jungles of the Southeast Asia region

-Furthermore, PUBG Corp highlighted some in-game items exclusive to the PS4 version of the game.
+As we mentioned, PUBG Corp has also highlighted some in-game items exclusive to the PS4 version of the game.

 PUBG PS4 exclusives